Red is this season's hottest hue - from ox blood to pillar box, it's the shade to be seen in.

 May 27 - Barca beat Manchester United 2-0 in Champions League final to become the first Spanish club to complete the treble.

-August - Wins European Super Cup with a 1-0 victory over Shakhtar Donetsk and the Spanish Supercopa with 5-1 aggregate win over Athletic Bilbao.
+- Wins European Super Cup with a 1-0 victory over Shakhtar Donetsk and

 December 19 - Barca claim their sixth trophy of the year with a 2-1 win over Estudiantes in the Club World Cup.